jpadilla/pyjwt/docs/api.rst

             .. deprecated:: 1.2.0
                 Use ``verify_exp`` instead

+        * ``timezone`` change the timezone used for decoding and validation, expects tzinfo object

     :param iterable audience: optional, the value for ``verify_aud`` check
     :param str issuer: optional, the value for ``verify_iss`` check